bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 // they are different values.
 ```

-> **Note:** If you are familiar with Ruby (or another language) that also has a feature called _"symbols"_, please don’t be misled.
+> **Note:** If you are familiar with Ruby (or another language) that also has a feature called _"symbols"_, please don't be misled.
 JavaScript symbols are different.

 _Symbol_ type is a new feature in ECMAScript 2015.
 There is no ECMAScript 5 equivalent for Symbol.